Skip to content

 Tip

-The custom file object must have a write or writelines method.
+The custom file object must implement a write or writelines method.

 import jsonl

-"""A custom file object that has a writelines method."""
+"""A custom file object with a writelines method."""

 def writelines(self, lines):